Honeymoon Island State Park

-Honeymoon Island State Park is a Florida State Park located on Honeymoon Island, a barrier island across St. Joseph's Sound from Palm Harbor, Ozona, and Crystal Beach.
+Honeymoon Island State Park is a Florida State Park located on Honeymoon Island, a barrier island across St. Joseph Sound from Dunedin, Palm Harbor, Ozona, and Crystal Beach.
 The park is 385 acre in land area with 2400 acre submerged and 4 mi of beach.
 It lies at the western end of Causeway Boulevard, which becomes Curlew Road east of Alternate US 19.
 Its address is 1 Causeway Blvd.
 Consistently receiving more than one million visitors each year, it is the most-visited state park in Florida.

 History

 Honeymoon and neighboring Caladesi Island were originally part of a large barrier island that split in half during a major hurricane in 1921.
 The waterway between the islands is known as Hurricane Pass.

+The island was originally inhabited by members of the Tocobaga chiefdom, the native population of the Tampa Bay area until the arrival of Spanish explorers in the mid-1500’s.

 According to the Florida Park Service, Honeymoon Island was introduced to the American public in the early 1940s through newsreels and magazines.
 The advertisements promised undiscovered pleasures for newlyweds.
 According to the Dunedin Museum (located in Dunedin, Florida on the mainland which lays claim to both Honeymoon Island and Caladesi Island), Honeymoon Island was formerly known as Hog Island.
 In the early 1940s, honeymoon-type huts were built on the island for vacationing, and the name was changed.
 After the US entered World War II, the thatched huts fell into disuse.
 The structures were soon worn down by the elements.
 The 1960s brought a developer with a plan to build a large residential area on the island by expanding the island to 3,000 acres.
 A causeway leading to the island was constructed in 1964.
 However, this plan was scrapped in 1969, when the developer's permit expired and the state prevented them from renewing it.
-The state purchased most of the island in 1974, then purchased the rest soon after.
+The state purchased most of the island in 1974 and then purchased the rest soon after.
 On December 7, 1981, Honeymoon Island State Park was created.

 One of the island's services, a ferry to Caladesi Island, is only for convenience to those in the Honeymoon Island area to reach Caladesi Island across Hurricane Pass.
 Caladesi Island is easily accessible by walking from Clearwater Beach, Florida, as it has been for decades, and it is only separated by a "welcome sign" from the south.

+On September 26, 2024, Honeymoon Island was struck by Hurricane Helene and has since remained closed by the state parks service for assessments.